malmgrenola/square-circles/README.md

 1. add assets to basket by clicking +
 2. confirm that it is not possible to add more than available items.
 3. remove assets from baskets
-4. confirm that it is not possible to remove last asset.
+4. confirm that it is not possible to remove the last asset.

 Feature passed this test

 ##### Checkout App tests

-Checkout app unit test don't test checkout with stripe and webhooks.
+Checkout app unit tests don't test checkout with stripe and webhooks.

 1. set travel info.
 2. add product to basket.